 Approach fills may be considered to be part of an interchange or intersection project if the Corps determines that inclusion of these areas meet the terms of this section ("b") of RGP 50.
-It is understood that approach fills may be on new location.
 Early coordination with the Corps is encouraged.